• Skip to primary navigation

 And here's everything you'll need to make the sauce:

-• 2 tbsp sugar, brown or white, or maple syrup (optional)
+• 2 tablespoon sugar, brown or white, or maple syrup (optional)

 Not bad, right?